 Project grants

-Our project grants tackle major Parkinson's research challenges with groundbreaking studies that get right to the heart of complex problems.
+We want to fund groundbreaking studies that tackle major Parkinson's research challenges and get right to the heart of complex problems.

-The project grant scheme supports research looking into the following areas: (this is not an exhaustive list)
+These may include research projects in the following areas: (this is not an exhaustive list)

 • to better understand the causes of Parkinson’s